Lori Mattix: Jimmy Page

-In June of 1972, the members of Led Zeppelin were in Los Angeles for their 1972 North American tour.
-While there, Mattix met 28-year-old guitarist Jimmy Page for the first time at the Hyatt hotel where the band was staying, according to Mattix's 2015 interview with Thrillist.
+In June of 1973, the members of Led Zeppelin were in Los Angeles for their 1973 North American tour.
+While there, the 14-year-old Mattix met 29-year-old guitarist Jimmy Page for the first time at the Hyatt hotel where the band was staying, according to Mattix's 2015 interview with Thrillist.
 Page approached Mattix and introduced himself by the hotel's pool.

 Later that evening, the band's manager, Peter Grant, spotted Mattix and her groupie friends at the Rainbow Bar and Grill.
 He insisted she come with him.
 A limo then drove her back to the Hyatt to meet with Page in his room.
-In a 2009 interview, Mattix claimed she lost her virginity to Page during that encounter.
-This was the beginning of her sexual, romantic relationship with Page despite being fourteen.
+This was the beginning of her romantic and sexual relationship with Page for two years, despite being 14 at the start.
 California's age of sexual consent was 18 at the time and still is.
 Because of this, according to Rolling Stone, Page feared charges of statutory rape and went to great lengths to hide his association with Mattix.

 Grant insisted on keeping Mattix in a locked hotel room with a security guard at the door during the band's subsequent U.S. touring.
 Mattix did not travel with Led Zeppelin while they were on tour, but she claimed Page stationed himself in Los Angeles and would frequently fly back there to see her between concerts in the band's private jet, The Starship.
 Whenever Page returned to England, Mattix says he called her every day.

-Page's sexual relationship with the underage Mattix lasted for more than two years, ending in 1975 when Mattix was 16.
+Page's sexual relationship with Mattix lasted for more than two years, ending in 1975 when Mattix was 16.
 Mattix claimed she ended the relationship after finding Page in bed with Bebe Buell.
 Buell gave an alternate version of these events, claiming that despite the fact that Mattix "had given herself exclusively to Jimmy (Page) from age 14 to 16," she was barred by Page's security from seeing him once he began dating Buell.

 Lori Mattix is said by Led Zeppelin biographers to have been referenced by the band in the song "Sick Again", specifically with the lyrics: